How to get to Tibet (Xizang)?

 Chinese Visa:

-This is necessary for all foreign visitors, who planning to enter China.
+This is necessary for all foreign visitors who plan to enter China.
 Apply for a Chinese visa at your nearest Chinese embassy or consulate.

 Tibet Travel Permit:

-China(Tibet) Group Visa (if applicable): If you are planning to enter China from Nepal, you will receive a Group Visa from the China Embassy based in Kathmandu.
-Therefore, do not apply for your Chinese visa by yourself from your home base or nearest China Embassy or Consulate.
-Since your current visa will be cancelled and issued a new Group Visa.
+China(Tibet) Group Visa (if applicable): If you are planning to enter China from Nepal, you will receive a Group Visa from the Chinese Embassy based in Kathmandu.
+Therefore, do not apply for your Chinese visa by yourself from your home base or nearest Chinese Embassy or Consulate.
+Since your current visa will be cancelled, you will be issued a new Group Visa.

 Tibet’s high altitude plateau in China (Lhasa sits at 3,656 meters).
 This can lead to altitude sickness if you are coming to Tibet for the first time.
 To minimize the risk of getting altitude sickness, acclimatize properly: You may check our website for more information on how to avoid altitude sickness for travel to Tibet.